-In this article, you can read all about whips in the Indian Parliament.
-This is an important topic in UPSC polity and governance.
+In this article, you can read all about whip politics in the Indian Parliament.
+Whip in India is an important topic in UPSC exam and other competitive exams like Banking, Insurance, SSC, RRB, etc.

 A whip is a directive from a political party that binds the members of that political party in a House to obey the line of the party.
 In India, the concept is a remnant of the British colonial rule.
 Most parties appoint a whip whose job it is to ensure discipline among the party members at the floor of the House.

-Although the concept of the whip has no official sanction, and is not mentioned in the Constitution, it is a convention that is followed in the Indian Parliament.
+Although the concept of the whip has no official sanction and is not mentioned in the Constitution, it is a convention that is followed in the Indian Parliament.
+Any party that finds representation in the House can issue a whip, regardless of its strength in that chamber.

 The chief whip is a Member of Parliament (MP) drawn from the party in power and also from the party that sits in opposition.
 The whip is also an important party office-bearer in the House.